mrxiaohe/EyetrackingDataCleaning/README.md

     `file_name = "raw_data_file.txt"`

-* The name of the time file needed for alignment (including the file path if needed):
+* The name of the time and unique identifier file needed for alignment (including the file path if needed):

     `align_file_name = "pronoun_onset.txt"`